 · Leg pain or legs that feel heavy

-Of course, you don’t have to see symptoms of varicose veins in order to visit our Houston area vein clinics.
+Of course, you don’t have to see symptoms of varicose veins in order to visit our Houston and Dallas area vein clinics.
 If you know your risk for vein disease is already elevated, proactive vein care could go a long way towards preventing negative outcomes!
+So reach out to our team of specialists, and request an appointment todayrequest an appointment todayrequest an appointment today.
+From a diagnostic ultrasound to thorough physical exams and treatment recommendations, we have the tools to keep your job from damaging your vein health!